makinacorpus/php-xsd-gen/README.md

 # Usage

-The `MakinaCorpus\SoapGenerator\Generator` class is a method-chaining based configuration builder and runner.
+The `MakinaCorpus\XsdGen\Generator` class is a method-chaining based configuration builder and runner.

 Here a simple working example from the unit tests: